JordanAC/LightSpeed/README.md

 LightSpeed
 ==========

 Welcome to Light Speed.
-This is a game I am currently developing for mobile devices.
-I posted code here for a web version as well as screenshots to demonstate how the game is played.
+This is a game I am currently developing for mobile devices just for fun.
+This is a web version.
+Here are some screenshots of the game.

 ScreenShots